stereum-dev/ethereum-node-web-docs/docs/00-intro.md

-# Introduction
+# Welcome

-## Welcome to the Stereum Documentation
+## Thank you for using the Stereum Documentation!